mongodb/specifications/source/unified-test-format/unified-test-format.rst

 ~~~~~~~~~

 The ``failPoint`` operation instructs the test runner to configure a fail point
-using a ``primary`` read preference and the internal MongoClient.
+using a ``primary`` read preference using the specified client.

 The following arguments are supported:

 - ``failPoint``: Required document.
 The ``configureFailPoint`` command to be
   executed.

+- ``client``: Required string.
+Client entity used to configure the fail point.
+  The YAML file SHOULD use an `alias node`_ for a client entity's ``id`` field
+  (e.g. ``client: *client0``).

-Test files using this operation MUST also specify false for
+  The client entity SHOULD specify false for
+  `useMultipleMongoses <entity_client_useMultipleMongoses_>`_ if this operation
-`allowMultipleMongoses`_ if they could be executed on sharded topologies
+  could be executed on a sharded topology (according to `runOn`_ or
-(according to `runOn`_ or `test.runOn <test_runOn_>`_).
-This is necessary
+  `test.runOn <test_runOn_>`_).
+This is advised because server selection rules
-because server selection rules for mongos could lead to unpredictable behavior
+  for mongos could lead to unpredictable behavior if different servers were
-if different servers were selected for configuring the fail point and executing
+  selected for configuring the fail point and executing subsequent operations.
-subsequent operations.

 When executing this operation, the test runner MUST keep a record of the fail
 point so that it can be disabled after the test.
+The test runner MUST also
+ensure that the ``configureFailPoint`` command is excluded from the list of
+observed command monitoring events for this client (if applicable).

 An example of this operation follows::